shefben/markdown_extreme_edition/README.md

 - Quick actions to insert tables, code blocks and images
 - "Copy as Template" action for YAML, JSON and TOML code blocks
 - Convert selected HTML to Markdown via **Convert HTML Selection** action
+- Convert highlighted HTML to Markdown from the editor context menu
 - "Fix Markdown Formatting" action to reformat the current document
 - Auto-saves Markdown drafts across IDE sessions
 - Generate or update a Table of Contents for README files using `<!-- TOC -->` markers